jhosephic93/K8s/26.ServiceAccount/README.md

 - When a process running inside a container needs to make a request to Kubernetes’ API Server, a Service Account is used.
 - These objects are defined by per namespace.
-- Every pod in you k8s cluster has a Service Account it uses.
+- Every pod in your k8s cluster has a Service Account it uses.
 Most of time, this is set to “default”.

     ```console
     kubectl get serviceaccount